justayak/concurrentjs/README.md

 Simple Threading-Class for HTML5/Javascript.

 * Attention!
 The Browser needs to support Blob and URL: http://caniuse.com/bloburls
-* Currently only works on browser-side!
+* Only works on browser-side
+* For better backward compatibility you should consider using Thread.Simple instead of Thread (see down below)

 ```javascript
 // create a new Thread